 |0-62mph||Top speed||Driven wheels||Power|

-The R135 feels really peppy at low speeds and launches off the line with the trademark zeal and gear-free acceleration of most electric cars.
+The Renault ZOE’s 0-62mph time of 9.5 seconds may not seem that impressive, but it feels really punchy at low speeds and launches off the line with the trademark zeal and gear-free acceleration of most electric cars.
 It even picks up just fine for the occasional overtake or to keep up with faster motorway traffic.
-There's an ‘ECO’ mode, which neuters throttle response quite drastically and makes things feel a bit dull and restrained, so if you don’t need to eke the range out, then leave it in the standard mode.
+There's an ‘ECO’ mode, which neuters throttle response quite drastically and makes things feel dull and restrained, so if you don’t need to eke the range out, then leave it in the standard mode.

-It’s also now sweeter-handling around town and on twisty roads, so while the ZOE is most certainly not a 'warm hatch' and will never be confused for one, it's also neat and responsive enough to feel at home on any sort of road.
+It’s also now sweeter-handling around town and on twisty roads, so while the ZOE is most certainly not a 'warm hatch' like the MINI Electric, it's neat and responsive enough to feel at home on any sort of road.

-A new, slim-rimmed steering wheel also makes the facelifted ZOE more pleasant to drive than before.
+A new, slim-rimmed steering wheel makes the ZOE more pleasant to drive than before, too.
 Ride comfort is good, even on UK roads.
 It bobs about a little over faster undulations and pitches noticeably under braking, but the soft ride is exactly what you want of an easygoing commuter car like this.